nimeshmaharjan1/dashboard-codebase/README.md

 As for the global state management tool we have chosen the newly introduced redux toolkit which hugely decreases the boilerplate necessary to implement redux into a project.
 So prior knowledge of redux and its flow structure is necessary.

-6. **React Query**
+6. **React Toolkit Query**

-Followed by the data fetching tool we chose react query as it can be implemented with any other state management library.
-It is often described as the missing data-fetching library for React, but in more technical terms, it makes **fetching, caching, synchronizing and updating server state** in our React applications a breeze.
+Followed by the data fetching tool we chose react query which can be implemented with react toolkit.
+It is often described as the missing data-fetching library for React, but in more technical terms, it makes **fetching, caching, synchronizing and updating server state** in our React applications a breeze.This library could be a bit confusing but the documentation is really helpful [redux-toolkit.js.org](https://redux-toolkit.js.org/rtk-query/overview)

 7. **React Hook Form**